cybercongress/cybercongress/ecosystem/Gift FAQ and general gift information.md

 As a result, Cyber will gain a massive benefit via the economic integration of the largest developers, the most innovative and of the most promising communities withing the open-source space.
-Similary, those communities will gain traction from joining forces with Cyber - the builder of the Greeat Web!
+Similary, those communities will gain traction from joining forces with Cyber - the builder of the Great Web!

 Please find a list of the most relevant questions and information about the gifts: